hjdhjd/homebridge-unifi-protect/docs/FeatureOptions.md

 #### <A NAME="nvr"></A>NVR feature options.

-These option(s) apply to: Protect cameras and Protect controllers
+These option(s) apply to: Protect cameras and Protect controllers.

 | Option                                           | Description
 |--------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------